xsltdev/xsltdev.ru/docs/nodejs/tutorial/templates.md

 app.get('/', (req, res) => {
   res.render('home', {
     title: 'Greetings form Handlebars',
-    content: 'Description how to use it handlebars'
+    content: 'Description how to use it handlebars', })
-  })
 })
 ```